-Whether the German economy actually has reason to regard itself sole lead in terms of digitization of production may be controversially discussed from an European and international perspective.
+Whether the German economy actually has reason to regard itself sole lead in terms of digitization of production may be controversially discussed from a European and international perspective.
 After all, since that time there are also international co-operations being exerted, such as with France or China.

 The assertion of an 'industry 4.0' seems to imply the existence of the precursor versions 1.0, 2.0 and 3.0.
 The buzzword tries to tie in with foregoing development stages of industrial society.
-However, other than insinuated, the term 'industry 4.0' does not add up to historical designation.
-It rather means
+However,